sdegutis/90s.dev/site/public/about/pricing.md

 ## App platform (coming soon)

-The ability to sell app licenses (backed by Stripe) is being worked on.
+The ability to sell app licenses (backed by Stripe Connect) is being worked on.

 Pro-account app authors will be able to sell and promote their apps to users.